JThanat/whalemart/doc/problem-statement.md

 ## 4. Objective
 The main objective of this system is to provide a market space matching platform which allows flea market vendor and flea market lessor to make an agreement on each booth area easily.

+## 5. System Overview
+To solve these problems, we decided to develop a web-based application which is a platform for matching flea market vendors and available booth area.
+There are 3 main parts of our system.

+First, function for flea market lessors.
+To be able to curate the booth into a single place, we have to provide the system that allows flea market lessors to add their booth.
+Each booth should provide enough information for flea market vendors such as booth’s location, provided equipment, price, and so on.

+Second, function for flea market vendors.
+This function allows flea market vendors to view all the available booth area.
+Flea market vendors can choose the interested booth location to get more information such as price, time slot, and so on.
+After they decide to rent this booth location, they can reserve it or cancel their reservation any time within the deposit payment period.

+The last one is payment system.
+Flea market vendors are able to either pay by credit card or bank transfer.
+After a reservation is confirmed, to complete a transaction, flea market vendors have to deposit 30% of the total price and the remaining within the deposit payment and full payment period, respectively.

 ## 4. Scope of the System
 The whole system consists of 4 smaller parts as follow: